hakasapl/parosReader/README.md

 ```

 # Installing the Code
-You can compile the code with:
+You can installl the scripts with:
 ```
 git clone https://github.com/UmassCASA/parosReader.git
 cd parosreader/src